Annie Dillard's Classic Essay: 'Total Eclipse'

 This was the universe about which we have read so much and never before felt: the universe as a clockwork of loose spheres flung at stupefying, unauthorized speeds.
 How could anything moving so fast not crash, not veer from its orbit amok like a car out of control on a turn?

 Less than two minutes later, when the sun emerged, the trailing edge of the shadow cone sped away.
 It coursed down our hill and raced eastward over the plain, faster than the eye could believe; it swept over the plain and dropped over the planet’s rim in a twinkling.
 It had clobbered us, and now it roared away.
-We blinked in the light It was as though an enormous, loping god in the sky had reached down and slapped the Earth’s face.
+We blinked in the light.
+It was as though an enormous, loping god in the sky had reached down and slapped the Earth’s face.

 Something else, something more ordinary, came back to me along about the third cup of coffee.
 During the moments of totality, it was so dark that drivers on the highway below turned on their cars’ headlights.
 We could see the highway’s route as a strand of lights.
 It was bumper-to-bumper down there.
 It was 8:15 in the morning, Monday morning, and people were driving into Yakima to work.
 That it was as dark as night, and eerie as hell, an hour after dawn, apparently meant that in order to see to drive to work, people had to use their headlights.
 Four or five cars pulled off the road.
 The rest, in a line at least five miles long, drove to town.
 The highway ran between hills; the people could not have seen any of the eclipsed sun at all.
 Yakima will have another total eclipse in 2086.
 Perhaps, in 2086, businesses will give their employees an hour off.